-If you are heading up for the induction ceremony, read our Ultimate Guide to the Baseball Hall of Fame Induction Weekend here.
-We are sure there are some great hiking trails to explore, however, we chose to drink locally.
+We are sure there are some great hiking trails to explore, however, we chose to drink at the Cooperstown breweries instead.

 **Boozing Abroad contains affiliate links throughout the site.
 If you choose to purchase items through these links, we will earn a small commission at NO extra cost to you.
 Read the full disclosure policy here**